 The Right Turn – 115 E Sioux Ave – Pierre – SD 57501 – Ph: (605) 773.4755

 Black Hills Career Learning Ctr 730 E Watertown St – Rapid City – SD 57701 – Ph: (605) 394.5120

-The GED test is now available in an online version and to qualify for online testing, students must attain “green” scores on the GED Ready® practice test.
-More information is found here: online GED test now available.
+The GED test is now available in an online version, and to qualify for online testing, students must attain “green” scores on the GED Ready® practice test.
+More information is found here: The online GED test is now available.